 What is Phase-Two treatment?

-Will my child need Phase-Two (full braces) if he/she has Phase-One treatment?
+Will my child need Phase-Two treatment after going through Phase-One treatment?

 Even though Dr. Bieszki monitors your child’s dental development throughout the rest phase and informs you about the future treatment requirements as we go through the process, is it best to assume that your child will have to wear full braces after Phase-One treatment.